NRG948/JAdvent/README.md

 </dd>

 <dt><b>next...</b><dt>
-<dd>Tries to reads and returns the next ... data type.
+<dd>Tries to read and return the next ... data type.
 If it can, then great!
 If it can't, it returns null.
 <br /><i>Examples:</i> <code>nextWord(), nextInteger(), nextChar()</code>, ...
 </dd>